ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

-The path vector extension is composed of three building blocks: (1) a new cost type to encode path vectors; (2) a new ALTO entity domain for unified property extension [](#I-D.ietf-alto-unified-props-new) to encode properties of ANEs; and (3) a new type of ALTO resource to provide path vector messages in a single response.
+The path vector extension is composed of three building blocks: (1) a new cost type to encode path vectors; (2) a new ALTO entity domain for unified property extension [](#I-D.ietf-alto-unified-props-new) to encode properties of ANEs; and (3) a mechanism to provide path vector messages in a single response.
 <!-- (3) an extension to the cost map and endpoint cost resource to provide path -->
 <!-- vectors and properties of ANEs in a single response. -->